 P1741L41

-All medium timings that are referenced from the end of the transmission are referenced from the end of the last symbol, or signal extension if present, of the PPDU.
-The beginning of transmission refers to the first symbol of the preamble of the next PPDU.
+All medium timings that are referenced from the end of the transmission are referenced from the end of the signal extended PPDU.
+The beginning of transmission refers to the start of the preamble of the next PPDU.
 All MAC timings are referenced from the PHY-TXEND.confirm, PHY-TXSTART.confirm, PHY-RXSTART.indication, and PHY-RXEND.indication primitives.

 P1741L30